JTG: Singles competition (2020–present)

 Three months after Gaspard's death, JTG made his first wrestling appearance at VxS Wrestling on August 16, 2020, losing to Brian Cage.
 He also appeared at Brii Combination Wrestling on September 5 in Atlantic City, New Jersey.
 On October 9, JTG defeated Trey Miguel at Game Changer Wrestling's For The Culture event, and also participated in a Battle Royal at the promotion's Spring Break 4 event the following day, which was broadcast on FITE TV.
 On November 6, JTG won the VIP Wrestling Heavyweight Championship in Haltom City, Texas, becoming his first solo championship after defeating Gino, Shane Taylor, and Will Allday.
 He reappeared at the wrestling promotion on January 29, 2021, after issuing an open challenge to take his championship title, which Alex Hammerstone accepted but lost.
 He returned to the promotion again on March 26, defeating Carlito, and has continued to make appearances with the promotion, with his most recent being on March 6, 2022, in a match against Shane Taylor.

 In February 2021, he appeared at Florida-based wrestling promotions and returned to VxS Wrestling in New Jersey, defeating Mance Warner.
 On April 9, he appeared at VxS Wrestling's Lucid Dreams show in Tampa, Florida that was broadcast on FITE TV in a match against Dr. Cube.
 After being attacked by Dr. Cube and his entourage, he was saved by Big Cass and won the match.
 On October 22, he made his PCW Ultra debut in Wilmington, California, where he was defeated by Steve Madison.
 On October 24, he won the Waco Association Wrestling Championship in Waco, Texas after defeating Juventud Guerrera.

-On February 3, 2023, JTG appeared at House of Glory's The Beginning show in an attempt to earn the Heavyweight Championship title from Jacob Fatu, though lost the match.
+On March 12, 2022, JTG appeared on Deadlock Pro-Wrestling's DPW Fire attempting to win the DPW Worlds Championship in Jacksonville, North Carolina, though was defeated by then current champion Bojack.
+On February 3, 2023, he made his House of Glory debut at their The Beginning show in an attempt to earn the Heavyweight Championship title from Jacob Fatu, though lost the match.
 He also attempted to earn the Super Indy title from Cole Karter at International Wrestling Cartel's Twenty Two Show the following month, though also lost.
+He lost to former WWE wrestler Ken Anderson (wrestler) (Mr. Kennedy) at Midwest All-Star Wrestling in St. Paul, Minnesota on July 15, 2023.

+On April 20, 2024, JTG had a career highlight when he won the Shad Gaspard Memorial Cup in a one-day tournament in Jacksonville, Florida.
+He defeated Thom Latimer in the first round by count-out and defeated Kenny King (wrestler) in the Semis.
+In the Finals he defeated Prince Agballah.
+At the end of 2024, JTG signed with All Caribbean Wrestling and made two appearances with the promotion in June 2025, with a winning match against Alex Arsenal and a time limit draw with WWE ID prospect It's Gal.